 - CS231n course materials.

-Most of the advancement into deep learning and related areas were largely due to unsupervised pre-training algorithms for neural networks.
-Unsupervised pre-training helps to initialize weights and biases for each layer of the network as well as learn hidden representations for the input features which has found useful in variety of applications such as dimensionality reduction (similar to PCA but PCA is linear dim. reduction), collaborative filtering, missing or corrupted input data, word embeddings, topic modeling etc.
+Most of the advancement towards deep learning and related areas was largely due to unsupervised pre-training algorithms for neural networks.
+Unsupervised pre-training helps to initialize weights and biases for each layer of the network as well as learn hidden representations for the input features, found to be useful in variety of applications such as dimensionality reduction (similar to PCA but PCA is linear dim. reduction), collaborative filtering, missing or corrupted input data, word embeddings, topic modeling etc.

-Without getting into their details, the purpose of both autoencoders and RBMs is to learn the weights and biases for each layer and also the hidden layer representations of each layer in a greedy manner, i.e. first learn the weights and hidden layer representations for the first hidden layer using the original inputs, then after these weights and hidden layer representations converges, move onto the second hidden layer, but the inputs are now the outputs from the first hidden layer and so on.
+Without getting into their details, the purpose of both autoencoders and RBMs is to learn the weights and biases for each layer and also the hidden layer representations of each layer in a greedy manner, i.e. first learn the weights and representation for the first hidden layer using the original inputs, then using these weights and hidden layer representation as inputs, learn the weights and representation for the second layer and so on.